Richmond Football Club: Supporter base

 The greatest display of loyalty from the fans occurred during 1990.
 Threatened by liquidation, the supporters rallied to pay off the multimillion-dollar debt via the "Save Our Skins" campaign.
 In 2011, the club launched the Fighting Tiger Fund to reduce the club's debt and to allow it to increase spending on the football department in order to be more competitive on field.

 In 2013, the club launched The Roar is Back membership promotion aiming at signing up 60,000 members in a season for the first time ever.
 Following a successful campaign, on 24 June 2013, Richmond chief executive Brendon Gale confirmed that membership had passed 60,000.
-The club created a limited edition commemorative Sherrin football to celebrate the achievement and it was distributed free to families at the 'Thank you for 60,000 members BBQ/Training Morning' at Punt Road Oval on 29 June 2013.
+The club created a limited edition commemorative Sherrin football to celebrate the achievement, and it was distributed free to families at the 'Thank you for 60,000 members BBQ/Training Morning' at Punt Road Oval on 29 June 2013.
 The official membership total for 2013 was 60,321.

-For statistical purposes 30 June is the cut-off date for membership numbers although it does continue to sell memberships.
-In 2013, after 30 June the club commenced bundling 2013 and 2014 membership years into a special "Sign up as a member for 2014 and get the rest of 2013 free!" offer.
-The 2014 membership total of 66,122 gave Richmond the 3rd biggest membership base in the AFL behind Collingwood and Hawthorn (80,793 and 68,650 respectively).
+For statistical purposes, 30 June is the cut-off date for membership numbers, although it does continue to sell memberships.
+In 2013, after 30 June, the club commenced bundling 2013 and 2014 membership years into a special "Sign up as a member for 2014 and get the rest of 2013 free!" offer.
+The 2014 membership total of 66,122 gave Richmond the 3rd-biggest membership base in the AFL, behind Collingwood and Hawthorn (80,793 and 68,650, respectively).
 This record was again broken in 2015 with the club signing up 70,809 members, still ranking 3rd in total membership numbers.
-The club averaged the highest crowds in the AFL of 49,841 in 2015, home crowd averaged 53,236 the highest in the 2015 AFL season.
-The Richmond Football club created AFL/VFL history in 2018 by becoming the first club ever to reach 100,000 members.
+The club averaged the highest crowds in the AFL of 49,841 in 2015; the home crowd averaged 53,236 the highest in the 2015 AFL season.

+Following Richmond's 2017 premiership, the club shattered its membership record by more than 28,000 for season 2018 and became the first team to get over 100,000 members when it registered 100,726 members.
+It also had the most members of any Australian sporting team until West Coast eclipsed it in 2022.
+Richmond has surpassed the 100,000-member mark for six years running.